YuukioFuyu/Serverless-Support-Platform/README.md

 # Serverless Support Platform using Cloudflare Worker and Midtrans API
 **Empowering Support dan Simplifying Donations**

-Explore a new way to receive support with the Serverless Support Platform.
-Built on a serverless architecture using Cloudflare Workers and integrated with Midtrans, this platform revolutionizes how donations are handled—transparent, low-cost and highly customizable.
+Discover a new way to receive support with the Serverless Support Platform.
+Built on a serverless architecture using Cloudflare Workers and integrated with Midtrans, this platform revolutionizes the way donations are handled in a transparent, low cost and highly customizable.
 Free from the burdens of high deductions and unnecessary complexities, this solution is designed for creators who value simplicity and efficiency.
 Enjoy reduced fees and automatic VAT handling.
-Transform your support experience today with a modern, optimized, and user-friendly platform.
+Transform your support experience today with a modern, optimized, and user friendly platform.

 ## Technology Stack
 [![Cloudflare](https://img.shields.io/badge/Cloudflare-Workers-F38020?logo=Cloudflare&logoColor=white)](#)